andrews1022/web-development-course-list/README.md

 ## UI/UX
 + [User Experience Design Essentials - Adobe XD UI UX Design](https://www.udemy.com/course/ui-ux-web-design-using-adobe-xd/) by Daniel Walter Scott *(93 lectures / 11.5hrs)*

-While it is true that once you work on a team/for a company, there is very likely going to be a UI/UX Designer, and you will focus on the development aspect of that project.
+Now while it is true that once you work on a team/for a company, there is very likely going to be a UI/UX Designer, and you will focus on the development aspect of that project.
 But having even a bit of experience under your belt and a keen eye for design can be greatly beneficial, especically if you want to work as a Front End Developer.
 The course above by Daniel Walter Scott is perfect for just that.
 He walks you through the entire processing of being a UI/UX Designer, and you get to use Adobe XD, which is a completely free and fantastic wireframing/design tool.